What we know about the Madison, Wisconsin, school shooting that left a student and teacher dead

 The shooting suspect, a teenage student, was also found dead at the scene, according to the police chief.
 A law enforcement source tells CNN the suspect was a 17-year-old female and is believed to have died from a self-inflicted gunshot wound.

+Police will hold a fourth news conference at 9:30 p.m.
+ET in which they hope to share more information about the suspect, the police chief said.

 “Today truly is a sad day for Madison and for our country.
-It is a day that I believe will live in our collective minds for a very, very long time,” Barnes said during a news conference.
+It is a day that I believe will live in our collective minds for a very, very long time,” Barnes said during a news conference earlier Monday.

 Now, federal and local law enforcement are combing over the crime scene, working to uncover the suspect’s motive and preparing to support the heartbroken school community as they find themselves at the center of a distinctly American tragedy.